hadaf/directorySlider/readme.md

-#A live sample (courtesy of http://en.gravatar.com/whitishmink) is available at:
+Note: A live sample (courtesy of http://en.gravatar.com/whitishmink) is available at: http://www.bensloboda.com/DirectorySliderTest.html
-http://www.bensloboda.com/DirectorySliderTest.html